JDMukiibs/hymate_tech_task/README.md

 * **Extra Work Done:**
     * [e.g., "Implemented a custom theme to match a specific brand guide."]
     * [e.g., "Created a reusable chart component that can be easily extended."]
-    * [e.g., "Designed a custom 404 error page (referencing the one we made earlier!)."]
+    * Designed a custom 404 error page

 ---